callstackexceed/LiteXLoaderPromiseify/README.md

 <br>

-## About anthor of LiteXLoaderPromiseify
+## About anthor of llse-promisify

-The author of LiteXLoaderPromiseify is [callstackexceed](https://github.com/callstackexceed), who is also a developer of the MC addon [**NormaConstructor**](https://docs.norma.observer/en/).
+The author of llse-promisify is [callstackexceed](https://github.com/callstackexceed), who is also a developer of the MC addon [**NormaConstructor**](https://docs.norma.observer/en/).

-**NormaConstructor** is a open source fast building addon currently runs on both scripting API and lxl.
+**NormaConstructor** is a open source fast building addon currently runs on both scripting API and llse.

 **NormaConstructor** just has released its beta release, and it really needs developers as well as users.

-If you like this lxl plugin, please also have a look on **NormaConstructor**.
+If you like this llse plugin, please also have a look on **NormaConstructor**.